Root Canal or Dental Implant in North Bethesda Maryland

 by Gary Adams DDS Rockville Maryland

 Root Canal will take 3-5 dental appointments, Cost $2000 – $4000 and 3 – 4 hours in the Dental Chair.
 A Dental Implant will take 3 dental appointments, Cost $3000 – $5000 and 1 – 2 hours in the Dental Chair.
 The life expectancy of a Root Canal is 1 – 10 years, but an Implant is expected to last a lifetime.
-There are no health concerns with Implants whereas Root Canals can make you sick and cause Jaw Bone Infections.
+There are no health concerns with Implants (once the have healed properly) whereas Root Canals can make you sick and cause Jaw Bone Infections.
 Root Canals can also damage the jaw bone and make getting implants in the future very costly if not impossible.

 The Decision about Root Canal Versus Dental Implant should consider:

 - Cost of Root Canal and a Crown vs Dental Implant.
 The cost now and into the future should be considered especially since most Root Canals will fail within 1-10 years and may need to be replaced with Implants